 It was nothing for me to spend at least 120 hours a week working in the marketplace.
-My extreme work ethics began with excuses such as, “I had to sharpen my craft, skills, and abilities in my related field within the healthcare industry.”
+My extreme work ethic began with excuses such as, “I had to sharpen my craft, skills, and abilities in my related field within the healthcare industry.”
 There were very few women of color in my role.
 Then, it became the projects, and there were never enough hours in the day to accomplish them all.
-I certainly wasn’t spending as much time as I needed in prayer, meditation, reading, and studying of the scriptures, or even communicating with God consistently.
+I certainly wasn’t spending as much time as I needed in prayer, meditation, reading, studying the scriptures, or even communicating with God consistently.
 There was so much Holy Spirit wanted to reveal to me, but my posture, position, and priorities wouldn’t allow Him to penetrate the altar of my heart.

-I was seized by fear, panic, and exhaustion, trying to ensure that others perceive me as valuable.
+I was seized by fear, panic, and exhaustion, trying to ensure that others perceived me as valuable.
 I was so focused on what I could do instead of what God wanted to do in and through me!
 You may ask, where does such a mindset originate?
-I wasn’t living the life of abundance, peace, and freedom, and I indeed wasn’t experiencing God’s presence in the way that I had read about in the scriptures.
-I knew in my heart of hearts that God hadn’t changed but that I had lost my way, and some unhealed areas were leaking from my heart.
+I wasn’t living the life of abundance, peace, and freedom, and I wasn’t experiencing God’s presence in the way I had read about in the scriptures.
+I knew in my heart that God hadn’t changed but that I had lost my way, and some unhealed areas were leaking from my heart.
 So, I began a retrospective journey back over my past experiences that created the unhealed wounds of my soul.

 In my teenage years, I spent time engaging in the self-discovery process.
 I’m sure you think that’s the same as most teenagers.
 However, I believe that the Father wants us to be secure in who we are in Him.
 I didn’t realize that until my young adult life.

 One day I was tired of carrying the load, it was time to let it go, and I couldn’t do IT independently.
 I began to pour out my innermost thoughts in a very candid conversation with the Abba: